Course Registration Information

 History

 This social studies requirement picks up the story of our nation's history just prior to the Revolutionary War and continues through the end of the Civil War.
-Major units of study are: Revolutionary War, U.S. Constitution, Industrial Revolution, Westward Movement, Slavery, the Civil War and Reconstruction.
+Major units of study are: Revolutionary War, U.S. Constitution, Industrial Revolution, Westward Movement, slavery, the Civil War and reconstruction.

 Science